ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 * AI is an advanced algorithm: All things which were impossible to do by human programmers can be done by A.I
 * Autonomous robots (we will be able to make General A.I).
 * AI is the new electricity: Its a force which will power everything
-* Self driving car companies predict that robo taxis will revolutionalize transport
+* Self driving car companies predict that robot-taxis will revolutionize transport
 * In 2016 Geoffrey Hinton, remarked that we should stop training radiologists and instead unleash the power of A.I in health
 * An AI firm called BlueDot claims it spotted signs of a novel virus in reports from Chinese hospitals as early as December 2019 (ref Economist).
 * Almost all companies today either have an A.I strategy or are thinking of adopting one.